 A8.
-CONSULTANT PSYCHIATRIST ATTENDANCES TO WHICH NO OTHER ITEM APPLIES

-- (c) the patient is not an admitted patient; and

-- (d) the patient:

-- (i) is located both:

-- (A) within a telehealth eligible area; and

-- (B) at the time of the attendance-at least 15 kms by road from the physician; or

-- (ii) is a care recipient in a residential care service; or

-- (iii) is a patient of:

-- (A) an Aboriginal Medical Service; or

-- (B) an Aboriginal Community Controlled Health Service;

-for which a direction made under subsection 19(2) of the Act applies

-Derived Fee: 50% of the fee for item 291, 293,296, 300, 302, 304, 306, 308, 310, 312, 314, 316, 318, 319, 348, 350 or 352.Benefit: 85% of derived fee.

-Extended Medicare Safety Net Cap: 300% of the Derived fee for this item, or \$500.00, whichever is the lesser amount

-Professional attendance of at least 45 minutes in duration at consulting rooms or hospital, by a consultant physician in the practice of the consultant physician's specialty of psychiatry, following referral of the patient to the consultant by a referring practitioner, for assessment, diagnosis and preparation of a treatment and management plan for a patient under 13 years with autism or another pervasive developmental disorder, if the consultant psychiatrist does all of the following:

-- (a) undertakes a comprehensive assessment and makes a diagnosis (if appropriate, using information provided by an eligible allied health provider): - (b) develops a treatment and management plan which must include the following: - (i) an assessment and diagnosis of the patient's condition; - (ii) a risk assessment; - (iii) treatment options and decisions; - (iv) if necessary-medication recommendations; - (c) provides a copy of the treatment and management plan to the referring practitioner; - (d) provides a copy of the treatment and management plan to one or more allied health providers, if appropriate, for the treatment of the patient;

-(other than attendance on a patient for whom payment has previously been made under this item or item 135, 137 or 139)
+CONSULTANT PSYCHIATRIST ATTENDANCES TO WHICH NO OTHER ITEM APPLIES / the attendance; and (c) the patient is not an admitted patient; and (d) the patient: (i) is located both: (A) within a telehealth eligible area; and (B) at the time of the attendance-at least 15 kms by road from the physician; or (ii) is a care recipient in a residential care service; or (iii) is a patient of: (A) an Aboriginal Medical Service; or (B) an Aboriginal Community Controlled Health Service; for which a direction made under subsection 19(2) of the Act applies (See para AN.0.68 of explanatory notes to this Category) Derived Fee: 50% of the fee for item 291, 293,296, 300, 302, 304, 306, 308, 310, 312, 314, 316, 318, 319, 348, 350 or 352.Benefit: 85% of derived fee.
+Extended Medicare Safety Net Cap: 300% of the Derived fee for this item, or \$500.00, whichever is the lesser amount Professional attendance of at least 45 minutes in duration at consulting rooms or hospital, by a consultant physician in the practice of the consultant physician's specialty of psychiatry, following referral of the patient to the consultant by a referring practitioner, for assessment, diagnosis and preparation of a treatment and management plan for a patient under 13 years with autism or another pervasive developmental disorder, if the consultant psychiatrist does all of the following: (a) undertakes a comprehensive assessment and makes a diagnosis (if appropriate, using information provided by an eligible allied health provider); (b) develops a treatment and management plan which must include the following: (i) an assessment and diagnosis of the patient's condition; (ii) a risk assessment; (iii) treatment options and decisions; (iv) if necessary-medication recommendations; (c) provides a copy of the treatment and management plan to the referring practitioner; (d) provides a copy of the treatment and management plan to one or more allied health providers, if appropriate, for the treatment of the patient; (other than attendance on a patient for whom payment has previously been made under this item or item 135, 137 or 139) 289 (See para AN.0.24 of explanatory notes to this Category) Fee: \$272.15 Benefit: 75% = \$204.15 85% = \$231.35